-In addition to the FAA, each of the United States has its own arbitration statute (many enacting the Uniform Arbitration Act or the Revised Uniform Arbitration Act ("RUAA")).
+In addition to the FAA, each of the United States has its own arbitration statute, many of which enact either the Uniform Arbitration Act or the Revised Uniform Arbitration Act ("RUAA").
 These statutes would apply to transactions that do not "affect" interstate commerce and therefore are outside the purview of the FAA.
 Even assuming the FAA is applicable, these statutes may supplement the FAA where the state law provision has no counterpart in the FAA, provided that the law does not undercut the national policy favouring arbitration.
 For example, state law may provide for interim remedies, default procedures for conducting an arbitration, disclosure rules, and judicial enforcement of pre-award rulings.
-In addition, parties apparently can agree that their arbitration agreement will be governed by a state arbitration law.
+In addition, parties apparently can agree that their arbitration agreement will be governed by a state arbitration law-at least to the extent the state law is not adverse to the pro-arbitration policy reflected in the FAA.
 See question 4.1, infra.

-Note that some state laws seek to except certain types of claims from arbitration and/or require knowing consent.
+The reader should be aware that some state laws seek to except certain types of claims from arbitration.
 See, e.g., MONT.
-CODE ANN.
-27-5-114(c) (excepting "any agreement concerning or relating to insurance policies or annuity contracts"); Nelson v.
-Cyprus Bagdad Copper Corp., 119 F.3d 756, 761 (9th Cir.
-1997) (requiring "at least a knowing agreement to arbitrate employment disputes").
-Since state laws that conflict with the FAA are preempted, however, it is doubtful that these or similar state laws would be enforceable as to arbitration within the purview of the FAA.
+CODE 27-5-114(c) (excepting "any agreement concerning or relating to insurance policies or annuity contracts").
+Since state laws that conflict with the FAA are pre-empted, however, it is questionable as to whether these or similar state laws would be enforceable as to arbitration within the purview of the FAA.
 See, e.g., Bixler v.
-Next Financial Group, Inc., - F.Supp.2d -, 2012 WL 877109, at 8 (D.Mont.
-Mar.
-14, 2012) ("[T]he antiarbitration statute applicable to annuity contracts found in Mont.Code Ann. § 27-5-114(2)(c) is preempted by the FAA, and therefore § 27-5-114(2)(c), M.C.A., would have no application to the motion to compel arbitration even were Montana law applied".).
+Next Financial Group, Inc., 858 F. Supp.
+2d 1136, 1146-47 (D. Mont.
+2012) ("[T]he anti-arbitration statute applicable to annuity contracts found in Mont.Code Ann. §27-5-114(2)(c) is preempted by the FAA, and therefore §27-5-114(2)(c), M.C.A., would have no application to the motion to compel arbitration even were Montana law applied.").